christenseaj1/christenseaj1/README.md

 🤼 **Wrestler for Roanoke College**

 ## About Me
 I'm currently pursuing a degree in **Data Science** at Roanoke College, where I’m also a student-athlete.
-My academic journey has equipped me with a solid foundation in **data science, machine learning, and statistics**, while wrestling under Coach Nate Yetzer has instilled discipline, teamwork, and resilience.
+My academic journey has equipped me with a solid foundation in **data science, machine learning, and statistics**, while wrestling under Coach Nate Yetzer has instilled discipline and resilience.

 ## What I'm Learning:
 - **Programming Languages**: Python, C++, SQL